Resources

 Minimum Suggested Ergonomic Adjustments

-No matter what, office chairs tend to have a few standard features or variations on options.
+No matter what, office chairs tend to have a few standard features or variations in options.
 They generally go up and down to adjust to the user's height.
-Many office chairs also include a tilt mechanism, either knee tilt or synchro.
+Many office chairs also include a tilt mechanism.
 From there, the sky's the limit.
 Office furniture innovation will continue to bring new advances, but for now, you can mix and match common features to your liking.

 Additional Ergonomic Adjustments